 In this case the courtyards are more to the exterior of the building and also provides spatial separation and "privacy".
 A view of the residence from the southwest (below).
 The nonvented trombe walls are visible on the south façade.
-The low winter sun strikes the trombe walls full strength (opposite).

-The Kress residence attempts to continue the tradition of New Mexican architecture while adopting both a new energy strategy and the inspiration of a Mexican master in Luis Barragan.
+The low winter sun strikes the trombe walls full strength (opposite). while adopting both a new energy strategy and the inspiration of a Mexican master in Luis Barragán.
 Its architects are themselves transplants.
 Ervin Addy arriving in Albuquerque from Texas and Robert Peters coming from Minneapolis via Chicago.
 The firm name, Alianza Arquitectos, symbolizes, however, the firm's intent to live and work within the Southwestern heritage and seek a vocabulary appropriate to it.
 When Peters came to Albuquerque from SOM, Chicago (and work on the Sears Tower